Jorge36/tic-tac-toe/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

 All changes are implemented in [/src/index.js](https://github.com/Jorge36/tic-tac-toe/blob/master/src/index.js) and [/src/index.css](https://github.com/Jorge36/tic-tac-toe/blob/master/src/index.css)

+I coded this game using Visual Studio Code (Version 1.88.1) on Ubuntu 20.04.
+There is a video in ./video/, where we can see the application running on a firefox browser.